tinyvision-ai-inc/tinyclunx33_public/Docs/som_clocks.md

 | FPGA GPLL                      | Selectable | FPGA fabric              |
 | MIPI clock                     | Selectable | RTL on the FPGA          |

+## Rationale

+The USB3 protocol requires an accurate clock.
+For this purpose, an Si5351 clock generator chip is integrated onto the SoM offering 3 clock output, 2 of which transmitted as differential clock for high integrity/stability.

+This leaves-up yet another clock signal usable by the FPGA design or external PCB directly at a custom frequency.

+The FPGA further more provides internal PLL, offering a large range of frequencies for supporting various hardware and protocols.

 ## Hardware integration

 The free output clock may be looped back to the external input clock pin, so